302:

 338:

-This type has a rigid structure to reduce microphony.
 It is particularly suitable as a DC amplifier due to its stable characteristics.

 339: